yairdar/aguide/docs/base-tutorials/a-taskfile/c08_requests/README.md

 Try to call it with a country name as an additional argument, for instance:
 `task query-with-cli-args -- Kazakhstan`

-Without a CLI argument it will throw an error, because `grep` need one argument.
+Without a CLI argument it will throw an error, because `grep` needs one argument.

 Now let's make another task with local variables overriding global ones: